 You can also click on the Start Preview button to see the preview.

-Then here put the ClientId and Client Secret which we have created in the above step.
-It looks like below:
+Then, enter the ClientId and Client Secret that we created in the previous step.
+It looks like this:

-Once the web project deployed successfully, click on the Package the app like below:
+Once the web project is deployed successfully, click on the Package the app as shown below:

-Here the website will be populated by default and the clientId also will be populated by default like below.
-Click on Finish button which will generate the .app file.
+Here, the website will be populated by default, and the clientId will also be populated by default, like below.
+Click the Finish button to generate the .app file.

-Once the .app file is ready, we will deploy the .app file to the Apps in a Testing list in the developer site.
+Once the .app file is ready, we will deploy the .app file to the Apps in a Testing list on the developer site.

-Once the app installed successfully, now open the list and add an item to the list.
-We will only add the Title and the description will be populated by the remote event receiver like as shown in the figure below:
+Once the app is installed successfully, open the list and add an item to it.
+We will only add the Title, and the description will be populated by the remote event receiver, as shown in the figure below: